hassrm08/Ryan_Portfolio/README.md

 ![](images/Picture1.png)

-The figure above displays the importance of each variable compoared to its ability to predict genre.
+The figure above displays the importance of each variable compared to its ability to predict genre.

 # [Project 2: Loan Default Prediction](https://github.com/hassrm08/Loan_Predict)